Library and Archive Collections

 Archive

-The archive contains unique items of historical significance to African American history, arts, life, and culture dating from the mid-1880s.
-Since 1955, art, family memorabilia, photos, etc., have been collected and added to the archive, including the papers and keepsakes of Dr. Carlton B. Goodlett, prominent publisher and politician, the Reverend Dr. Howard Thurman, noted theologian and co-founder of the first interracial church, and his wife, Sue Bailey Thurman, historian and Society supporter, and James Herndon, co-founder of the Society and Civil Rights lawyer and activist.
+The archive contains unique items and collections of historical and cultural significance to African Americans dating from the mid-1800s to present.
+Since 1955, art, family memorabilia, documents, manuscripts, photos, etc., have been collected and added to the archive, including papers and keepsakes of Dr. Carlton B. Goodlett, prominent publisher and politician, the Reverend Dr. Howard Thurman, noted theologian and co-founder of the first interracial church, and his wife, Sue Bailey Thurman, historian and Society supporter, and James Herndon, co-founder of the Society and Civil Rights lawyer and activist.
+The archive contains documents related to the early years of several San Francisco African American institutions, and documents the whole trajectory of the Society.
+Most of the collection was gifted to the Society by African Americans seeking to have the African American story told in a Black voice.
 The archive has served as a primary resource for graduate students and researchers, including Dr. Albert Broussard and Paul Miller, who have written definitive books about San Francisco African American history.
 (See Black History page)

 The archive is accessible to researchers by appointment and on a case-case basis.